 Small Assorted Toys.
-For variety, try a
+For variety, try

-larger bird toys: Larger Birds, with their super-powerful beaks, should not get plastic toys.
+Larger bird toys: Larger Birds, with their super-powerful beaks, should not get plastic toys.
 Birds sized from African Greys to cockatoos do best with durable toys that last, such as

 Block Knots or our

-build your own: Our
+Build your own: Our